onmobile-rbtsdk/Gamely-android-sdk/README.md

 ![Onmobile: Logo](http://t0.gstatic.com/images?q=tbn:ANd9GcQ7a6C5baa2f_3KA2zVpouH29tMGgRfcCn1PGuubySgbFbKuMxg)

 # Android SDK Start Guide
-Gamely provides a Android library to add Gamifications in your app.
-This section shows how to set up a Gamely Android library in your app.
+Gamely provides android library to add gamifications in your app.
+This section shows how to set up Gamely android library in your app.

-## Integrate SDK with App
+## Sdk Integration
 The Gamely SDK library can be integrated in any Android project by following steps mentioned in the sections below.
 SDK handles the artifacts remotely and resolves the dependencies at build level in integrating environment.
 This is JitPack based private artifacts library.